rigidus/lido-improvement-proposals/LIPS/lip-3.md

 Due to security considerations this method should be rate limited voting and should not be used for time sensitive proposals

-A few kinds of poroposal that qualify for easy-track:
+A few kinds of proposal that qualify for easy-track:
-- [] Key limit increase requests from validators (the validator asks for the key limit increase, if there is no objection - the keys are provided)
+- Key limit increase requests from validators (the validator asks for the key limit increase, if there is no objection - the keys are provided).
+Filing an objection may require staking.
-- [] Grant programm (grants are allowed for the LEGO gnosis safe multisig, if there is no objection)
+- Grant programm (grants are allowed for the LEGO gnosis safe multisig, if there is no objection)
-- [] Regular payments of rewards
+- Regular payments of rewards
 - Regular insurance payments (voting calls a specific function of transferring a limited amount of money)

-Voting process can be based on Gnosis Safe + Snapshot + SafeSnap, where "Safe owners" can block easy-track and initiate genereal voting

-A more detailed diagram here: https://miro.medium.com/max/1050/0*hHO_mi5PDsTl1gcS

-SafeSnap module is an oracle-based solution that looks something like this:

-- A Gnosis Safe module, where anyone can create a new proposal: an array of multisend transaction payloads.
-- Each proposal is a Reality.eth question asking if (1) the linked Snapshot proposal passed, (2) did the proposal include the payload, and (3) does the payload do what the proposal describes.
-- If the proposal passes on Snapshot, then Reality.eth should resolve to the same outcome, and after a 24 hour cooldown period, the proposal’s transactions are executable by anyone.

-## Work with objections

-For each of the simplified voting processes, an objection mechanism can be proposed that would require a general vote.
-This mechanism will be activated if one (or many) of the objectors asks for a general vote.
+## Easy-track voting starting

+To start the easy-track voting, the contract function must be called.
+Calls should be limited, for example:
+- An easy-track for grants can be triggered by a threshold multisig or Gnosis Safe multisig wallet.
+To save gas, we can initiate a vote with one transaction that contains proof of K signatures from N (threshold multisig)
+- Regular payments can be called by an Aragon agent
+- Any validator can request keys (for itself) using Node Operator Registry

+When voting has started, monitoring must create a notification so that participants can be notified

+## Voting operation process

+Active voting exists until its lifetime has expired.

+In order to send an objection, the owner of the LDO tokens must make a transaction specifying these tokens.

+There is an attack in which an objector can sell voted tokens and immediately buy new ones in order to vote again.
+To prevent this, the easy-track contract must make a call to the token manager to prohibit the transfer of these tokens until the end of the voting.

+## End of voting

+When the voting period has expired, the easy-track counts the objections.
+If they exceed the threshold, then the vote is considered unsuccessful.

+For MVP purposes, we do not need to do an automatic fallback to the general vote, but technically it only requires a call to Aragon.

 ## Minimum time between the attempts of one user to create a new vote and minimum threshold requirement to start voting